SEL Manufacturing Company Ltd.

-We have audited the accompanying standalone financial statements of SELManufacturing Company Limited ("the Company") which comprise the BalanceSheet as at March 31 2016 and the Statement of Profit and Loss the Cash Flow Statementfor the year then ended and a summary of significant accounting policies and otherexplanatory information in which are incorporated the returns for the year ended on thatdate from the company's overseas branch at Sharjah United Arab Emirates audited by otherauditors'.
+We have audited the accompanying standalone financial statements of SELManufacturing Company Limited ("the Company") which comprise the BalanceSheet as at March 31 2019 the Statement of Profit and Loss (including othercomprehensive income) the Statement of Changes in Equity and the Statement of Cash Flowsfor the year ended on that date and a summary of significant accounting policies and otherexplanatory information (hereinafter referred as "the Standalone FinancialStatements") .

 Emphasis of Matter